Q1. What is a Wine Tasting Club?

 Q14.
 Where does Toronto Vintners meet?

-A. Our in-person events are held at the University of Toronto's Faculty Club (downtown) at 41 Willcocks Street, Toronto, Ontario M5S 1C7.
+A. Most of our events are held at the University of Toronto's Faculty Club (downtown) at 41 Willcocks Street, Toronto, Ontario M5S 1C7.
 The Faculty Club is easily reached via streetcar from Spadina subway station (just south of Harbord St).

 Q15.
 Do you sell tickets at the door?